Furrina: Religious sites

 She had a sacred spring and a shrine in Rome, located on the southwestern slopes of Mount Janiculum, on the right bank of the Tiber.
 The site has survived to the present day in the form of a grove, included within the gardens of Villa Sciarra.
 Excavations on the site conducted in 1910 identified a well and a system of underground channels, as well as some inscriptions dedicated to Jupiter Optimus Maximus Heliopolitanus, Agatis, and the nymphae furrinae.
 However, these findings look to be of a later date (2nd century CE) and perhaps the well is not the original spring.

 Gaius Gracchus was killed in the Grove of Furrina.

 According to Cicero, another sanctuary dedicated to the cult of Furrina was located near Satricum.
 This place was not the most widely known one, but a hamlet near Arpinum was.

 Festival

 Furrina's festival was the Furrinalia, held on July 25.
 On the Roman calendar, festivals separated by an interval of three days were interconnected and belonged to the same function.
 In the second half of July, the two Lucaria occur on the 19th and 17th, with the Neptunalia on the 23rd and the Furrinalia on the 25th.
 This grouping is devoted to woods and running waters, which are intended as shelter and relief from the heat of the season, the canicula.

 Furrina is a low ranking deity who has her seat just above the mountain peaks.

+In popular media

+Furina de Fontaine is a playable 5-star character in the Chinese gacha game Genshin Impact.
+Introduced as the flamboyant and overconfident Hydro Archon, Furina's theatrics are eventually revealed to be a public persona, which she later discards in favor of living a relatively humbler life as an actress and artistic consultant.